mhardcastle/lotss-catalogue/catalogue_create/README-create.txt

 [Wendy's flowchart code runs next merging the LGZ catalogue and making use of the new_components.txt file]

-In blends directory:
+In blend directory:

 ../blend/blend_components.py : use on a file of potential blended sources to generate override files in the blends directory.

-process_blends.py : operate on the blend files and output from Wendy's code to sort out the blends
+process_blend.py : operate on the blend files and output from Wendy's code to sort out the blends

 In output directory: